 Waterline Square, Upper West Side

 Designed by Rafael Viñoly Architects, Richard Meier & Partners Architects, and Kohn Pedersen Fox Associates, Waterline Square features 263 apartments ranging from one- to five-bedrooms, with prices starting at $2 million.
-The Upper West Side complex offers a 20-year tax abatement, and closings are expected to begin in early 2019.
+The Upper West Side complex has a 20-year tax abatement, and closings are expected to begin in early 2019.

 242 Broome, Lower East Side

-Part of the Lower East side mega project Essex Crossing (which includes residential, retail, and office space, as well as the new home of the International Center of Photography) 242 Broome offers buyers a 12-year tax abatement.
+Part of the Lower East side mega project Essex Crossing (which includes residential, retail, and office space, as well as the new home of the International Center of Photography) 242 Broome has a 12-year tax abatement.
 Designed by SHoP Architects with interiors by DXA studio, the development is over 65 percent sold, and currently has availability of one bedrooms ($1,685,000) to three-bedroom penthouses ($6,250,000).

 308 N. 7th, Williamsburg

 Williamsburg's 308 N. 7th is a nine-floor, 45-residence building that includes three penthouses.
 Located on the former site of a soap factory, the development was designed by firm Isaac & Stern, and has a 15-year tax abatement.
 A one bedroom is listed at $842,000.

 Located on the Highline, Chelsea's Caledonia is a 24-floor, mixed-use building designed by Handel Architects.
 A one bedroom is currently listed at $1,549,000, and the building has a tax abatement until 2021.
 Also: there's a pet spa.